AnmolDh/Practice-Files/README.md

 ## Contributing

-Contributions to this repository are welcome.
-If you would like to contribute, please fork the repository and submit a pull request.
+Since this app was created for educational purposes only, contributions are not necessary.
+However, if you would like to suggest any improvements or enhancements to the app, please feel free to do so.

 Note: These practice files were created for my personal use and learning purposes only.
 They may not be complete or optimized for production use.